-Employees called back to work on their regular time off shall receive a minimum of 2 hours pay at the applicable rate whether or not he/she actually commences work.
+Employees called back to work on their regular time off shall receive a minimum of 2 hours pay at the applicable rate whether or not they actually commence work.

-These employees shall receive a transportation allowance of forty cents (\$0.40) per kilometer from the employees home to the worksite and return, plus parking costs, if any.
-Alternatively, the employer may arrange for transportation for the employee, at the employer's cost.
+These employees shall receive a transportation allowance of sixty-eight cents (\$0.68) per kilometer from the employee's home to the worksite and return, plus parking costs, if any.
+Alternatively, the Employer may arrange for transportation for the employee, at the Employer's cost.